-You can use the /D switch with the FORMAT command. /D formats a double-sided diskette.
-This switch works only on a computer with double-sided drives.
+The /D switch with the FORMAT command formats a double-sided diskette.
 If you do not specify /D, your diskette is formatted as single-sided.

 Go To Label (GOTO)

 GOTO label(cr)

 GOTO is an internal command for batch files.
 Batch processing continues with the command on the line below the specified label.
 GOTO is issued as a separate command except when used with the IF command.
 IF uses GOTO on the same command line as IF.